xuxif/DeepMEI/README.md

 ```
 ### To reference your bam/cram file (along with its bai/crai index) located in /home/ubuntu/bam/input.bam, please follow these steps:<br /><br />
 1. Replace the placeholder 'Bind_mount_a_volume_to_include_input_bam_file' with the directory path '/home/ubuntu/bam/' in your command.
 2. Replace the placeholder 'your_bam_file.bam' with the actual file name 'input.bam'.
+DeepMEI  requires input BAM files to be aligned using BWA mem.
+This requirement ensures optimal performance and accuracy in MEI detection.

   GRCh38:
 ```
   sudo docker run -it  -v /Bind_mount_a_volume_to_include_input_bam_file/:/root/data/ -w /root xuxiaofeiscu/deepmei:latest  /bin/bash -c 'export PATH=/root/miniconda3/bin:$PATH;./DeepMEI/DeepMEI -i /root/data/you_bam_file.bam  -r 38 -w /root/data/'